 Finally, getting adequate sleep is key to maintaining your health while you are away.
-Staying out late and celebrating is definitely fun while on vacation, but you should be including enough “fun” time into your daily life so that you don’t have to “go off the rails” when away from routine!
+Staying out late and celebrating is definitely fun while on vacation, but you should be including enough “fun” time into your daily life at home so that you don’t have to “go off the rails” when away from your usual routine!
 Here are a few tips to help you get a solid slumber:

 - Limit refined sugars

 - Decrease blue light 1 hour before bed